-4. An equalities impact assessment will be included with the proposed policy after consultation.
-Such assessments will also form part of any reviews conducted under the policy.
+4. An equalities impact assessment will form part of the Area Reviews conducted under the policy.

 Corporate objectives and priorities for change

 5. The place planning strategy will provide a supportive context for the Council's objective of: providing a stimulating and high quality learning environment and the priorities of raising educational achievement, integrating and improving children's services and improving the Council's built assets for service delivery.